Work With Us!

 I'm based at Loughborough University London.
 Can I work with you?

 Yes!
 We've worked with colleagues from the London campus on projects, as well as hosting events there.
-Although our team is based in Loughborough, our Producer, Laura Purseglove, regularly works from the London campus.
-We're always happy to meet London colleagues in person or remotely.
+Although our team is based in Loughborough we're always happy to meet London colleagues remotely.

 How do you define ‘academic researcher’?